Mixture Matrix-valued Autoregressive Model: Parameter Estimation

-We propose an initial value selection method based on the pattern in the longitudinal relational data observed by \cite{hoff2015multilinear}, where two scalar time series can be positively correlated even if they are in different rows and columns.
-This pattern is not limited to longitudinal relational data but is also observed in other matrix-valued time series datasets, such as the economic indicators dataset displayed in Figure \ref{fig_econo} and the simulated dataset shown in Figure \ref{Simu1200}.
+In the longitudinal relational data, \cite{hoff2015multilinear} observed that two scalar time series can be positively correlated even if they are in different rows and columns.
+This pattern is not limited to longitudinal relational data but is also observed in other matrix-valued time series datasets, such as the economic indicators dataset displayed in Fig.~\ref{fig_econo} and the simulated dataset shown in Fig.~\ref{Simu1200}.
 Further investigation in the simulations reveals that the correlations could also be negative.
-Therefore, an univariate time series can provide insights into the clustering patterns of the entire dataset.
-Based on this, we suggest the following procedure.
-First, select an arbitrary scalar time series from the matrix-valued time series data, and fit a scalar mixture autoregressive with $K$ components.
-Second, divide the whole process into $K$ parts based on the fitted scalar model.
-Third, within each part, fit a matrix autoregressive model via maximum likelihood, and use the estimate so obtained as the initial value for one component of the MMAR model.
-This procedure can be repeated multiple times to implement the EM algorithm with different sets of initial values.
+Note that a scalar time series extracted from a matrix-valued time series may reveal the underlying regime-switching behavior of the matrix-valued process.
+Motivated by this observation, we propose the following initialization procedure for the EM algorithm: \begin{enumerate}[label=\arabic*)] \item[Step 1:] Select an arbitrary scalar time series from the matrix-valued time series data, and fit a scalar mixture autoregressive model with $K$ components. \item[Step 2:] Use the fitted scalar mixture autoregressive model to segment the entire process into $K$ regimes, via a univariate version of Eqn.~\eqref{regime_decision} described in Section \ref{sec:empirical}. \item[Step 3:] For each regime so found, fit a VAR model with data in that regime.
+The ML estimate of the fitted VAR model serves as the initial value for one component of the MMAR model.
+The relative frequency of data in that regime is the initial value of the corresponding probability mixing weight. \end{enumerate} This procedure can be repeated multiple times to implement the EM algorithm with different sets of initial values, and the estimate yielding the highest likelihood at convergence will be taken as the ML estimate of the MMAR model.
+Step 1 for the univariate time series is carried out via the EM algorithm, with equal initial mixing weights and randomly generated initial other parameter values.
+The process is repeated multiple times (20 in our simulations), and the one resulting in the largest log-likelihood is selected, which will be used for segmentation.
+All numerical results reported below are obtained using the preceding initialization scheme.